-Tuesday December 13th we will be treated to another “super moon”!
+Sunday December 3rd, 2017 we will be treated to a “super moon”!

 Here are some tips on how to get great photographs of the super moon

 You’ll want a location that is as high up as possible, facing the east.

 To show off the size of the super moon, you will want to find a building or structure that can show the scale nicely.
 If possible, it would be better to have something that is very brightly lit up, like a building, or something that has a nice shape that could be silhouetted against the moon.

 To find out the exact position the moon will be in the sky as it rises, use an app like Sky Guide (iOS) Sky View (iOS or Android) or the Photographer’s Ephemeris (iOS or Android or web based).
 These apps can show you the position of the moon when it rises.